slburson/misc-extensions/README.md

   `:accessor gf-name`, where `gf-name` is either the slot name or, if a `:conc-name` _class_ option is supplied, that string prepended to the slot name.
+- Additionally, `:constant` is an abbreviation for `:must-init :readable` if the spec contains no initform, or `:may-init :readable` if there is an initform (in either syntax)
+- And `:variable` is an abbreviation for `:may-init :accessible`
 - A doc string can appear anywhere in the slot options; `:documentation` will be inserted.
 - Or, you can use `:doc` as an abbreviation for `:documentation`.